-For water protection against contamination through plant protection products in agricultural areas, Crop Science recommends the use of biological remediation systems, such as PhytobacTM.
+For water protection against contamination through plant protection products in agricultural areas, Crop Science recommends the use of biological remediation systems, such as Phytobac[TM].
 This system is designed to prevent water contamination with residues of crop protection chemicals generated during the filling and cleaning of spraying devices or the disposal of residual liquids.
 The system is used in many EU countries and is offered commercially by various suppliers.
-More than 5,000 remediation systems are currently in operation in Europe.
-Promotion has been implemented in Australia, Canada, China, Thailand, Argentina, Brazil and Colombia.
+More than 5,000 remediation systems are currently in operation in the EU.
+Demonstration farms have also been implemented in Australia, Canada, China, Thailand, Argentina, Brazil and Colombia.
 Together with external partners, we are developing a digital geoinformation system for agriculture in order to protect neighboring water bodies from contamination with crop protection products.
 Site-related risks are visualized by means of high-resolution maps supplemented with risk mitigation proposals.